Tre7o/JobScrapper/README.md

-# Getting started
+# Getting Started

-This application is a web scrapper built using python and flask, to return a job listing
+This application is a web scrapper built using python and flask, to return job listings for various job searches

 Ensure that the FLASK_APP environment variable is set correctly.
 This variable should contain the name of the Python file where your Flask application is defined.

 In your case, assuming your Flask application is in a file named jobscrapper.py, set the FLASK_APP environment variable: set FLASK_APP=app.py  # For Command Prompt
-### OR
+#### OR
 $env:FLASK_APP = "app.py"  For PowerShell

 ## Running the Application